 - Outbound campaigns.
 Outbound campaigns can include email promotions, digital ads, and printed collateral that you might hang up at local businesses related to walk-a-thons and bike-a-thons (like athletic shoe stores or bike shops).
 This can promote your event to different groups of people, especially walkers and bikers who would be interested in signing up for a charity event that also furthers their own goals.

 - Social media.
-With the help of Facebook, Instagram, Twitter, etc., you can follow tons of community influencers related to walk-a-thons and bike-a-thons.
+With the help of Facebook, Instagram, Twitter, and others, you can follow tons of community influencers related to walk-a-thons and bike-a-thons.
 Create an event hashtag in all of your posts to boost engagement, and be sure to follow back those who interact with your event on social media.

 - Peer-to-peer engagement.
 Encourage your participants to set up their own fundraising pages, share their progress, and inspire their networks to support your fundraising goal.
 If you’re looking for the software and best practices to get this started, check out this guide to peer-to-peer fundraising.